Wilbär: Sweden

 In May 2009, Wilbär left Wilhelma Zoo and was shipped to Orsa Grönklitt wildlife park in Sweden.
 There he is paired with Ewa, from the Rotterdam Zoo, and received many gifts from Germany on his birthday.
 In spring of 2011, zoo officials thought Ewa might be pregnant.
 Wilbär's first female cub, Miki, was born in December of 2013.
 Two twin cubs, Noori and Nanook, were born in November of 2021.

 Netherlands

 On March 12, 2022, Wilbär was transferred to the Dierenrijk Zoo in Nuenen, Netherlands.
+He died there in mid-November 2024.